-Each consumer shall receive those services and accommodations necessary to enable him/her to participate in assessment(s) and to receive other services such as vocational rehabilitation counseling and guidance and referral to other agencies and to enable the consumer to exercise informed choice.
+Each applicant or eligible individual shall receive those services and accommodations necessary to enable him/her to participate in assessment(s) and to receive other services such as vocational rehabilitation counseling and guidance and referral to other agencies and to enable the applicant or eligible individual to exercise informed choice.

-(A) RSC shall provide services to an eligible consumer only if they are listed on the IPE, The employment outcome and the nature and scope of rehabilitation services to be included in the consumer's individual plan for employment shall be determined following comprehensive assessment of the consumer's unique strengths, resources, priorities, concerns, abilities, capabilities, interests and informed choice, including the need for supported employment services.
-Services on the IPE must be necessary to enable the consumer to reach or maintain the employment outcome;, or if an auxiliary service is provided, to permit the consumer to take part in those services.
-RSC shall provide services in the most integrated setting appropriate for the consumer's vocational needs.
-"Integrated setting" means a setting typically found in the community in which consumers interact with persons who do not have a disability, other than service providers.
+(A) OOD shall provide services to an eligible individual only if they are listed on the IPE.
+The employment outcome and the nature and scope of rehabilitation services to be included in the eligible individual's individual plan for employment shall be determined following comprehensive assessment of the eligible individual's unique strengths, resources, priorities, concerns, abilities, capabilities, interests and informed choice, including the need for supported employment services.
+Services on the IPE must be necessary to enable the eligible individual to reach or maintain the employment outcome, or if an auxiliary service is provided, to permit the consumer to take part in those services.
+OOD shall provide services in the most integrated setting appropriate for the eligible individual's vocational needs.
+"Integrated setting" means a setting typically found in the community in which eligible individuals interact with persons who do not have a disability, other than service providers.

-(B) An IPE shall be developed in a timely manner for each eligible consumer, or if RSC is operating under an order of selection and an order of selection waiting list exists, in a timely manner after the eligible consumer is assigned to a counselor for plan development from the order of selection waiting list.
-RSC shall provide an eligible consumer or the consumer's representative, in writing, with information on the consumer's options for developing an IPE.
-The consumer, or as appropriate, his or her parent, guardian, or authorized representative, has the option to develop his or her own IPE or to work in partnership with RSC to develop the IPE.
-"Authorized representative," for purposes of rules 3304-2-51 to 3304-2-66 of the Administrative Code, includes a family member, a guardian, an advocate, or any other person authorized by the consumer.
-The IPE shall be agreed upon and signed by the counselor and the consumer and, as appropriate, his or her parent, guardian, or authorized representative.
+(B) An IPE shall be developed in a timely manner for each eligible individual, or if OOD is operating under an order of selection and an order of selection waiting list exists, in a timely manner after the eligible individual is assigned to a counselor for plan development from the order of selection waiting list.
+OOD shall provide an eligible individual or their representative, in writing, with information on the eligible individual's options for developing an IPE.
+The eligible individual, or as appropriate, his or her parent, guardian, or authorized representative, has the option to develop his or her own IPE or to work in partnership with OOD to develop the IPE.
+"Authorized representative," for purposes of rules 3304-2-51 to 3304-2-66 of the Administrative Code, includes a family member, a guardian, an advocate, or any other person authorized by the eligible individual.
+The IPE shall be agreed upon and signed by the counselor and the eligible individual and, as appropriate, his or her parent, guardian, or authorized representative.

 (1) The IPE shall include, but shall not be limited to, the following content:

-(a) The employment outcome for consumers determined eligible (for consumers in supported employment, a minimum, weekly work goal that maximizes the consumer's vocational potential at the time of transition to extended services);
+(a) The employment outcome for the eligible individual (for eligible individuals in supported employment, a minimum, weekly work goal that maximizes their vocational potential at the time of transition to extended services);

 (c) The criteria for the evaluation of progress toward achievement of the employment outcome; and for supported employment periodic monitoring to ensure satisfactory progress toward meeting the weekly work goal by the time of transition to extended services;